Mihirgupta25/stocks-analyzer/README.md

 ### Authentication
 1. Visit the application at `http://localhost:5001`
-2. Click "Sign in with Google" to authenticate
+2. **Sign in with your Google account** - A Google account is required to use this application
-3. Grant permissions to access your Google account information
+3. Grant permissions to access your Google account information (email and profile)
 4. You'll be redirected to the dashboard after successful authentication

 ### Step 1: Stock Analysis